goetas/twital/doc/api.rst

 The possible entry points for listeners are:

-- **compiler.pre_load**, fired before the source is passed to the source adapter.
+- **compiler.pre_load**, fired before the source has been passed to the source adapter;
-- **compiler.post_load**, fired when the source has been loaded into a DOMDocument.
+- **compiler.post_load**, fired after the source has been loaded into a DOMDocument;
-- **compiler.pre_dump**, fired before source has been passed to source adapter for the dumping phase.
+- **compiler.pre_dump**, fired before the DOMDocument has been passed to the source adapter for the dumping phase;
-- **compiler.post_dump**, fired when the DOMDocument has been dumped into a string by source adapter.
+- **compiler.post_dump**, fired after the DOMDocument has been dumped into a string by the source adapter.

-A valid listener must implement ``Symfony\Component\EventDispatcher\EventSubscriberInterface`` interface.
+A valid listener must implement the ``Symfony\Component\EventDispatcher\EventSubscriberInterface`` interface.

-This is one example for a valid listener:
+This is an example for a valid listener:

 .. code-block:: php